gustavonq/hyojun.grunt.matchfiles/README.md

 * `url` String

 	The svn url.
-To avoid creating multiplus target because of branches, you can provite the branch you want to inspect by providing the argument `-b`, i.e.:
+To avoid creating multiplus target because of branches, you can provite the branch you want to inspect by providing the argument `-branch`, i.e.:

 	`grunt matchfiles:desktop -b FOO`

-	To set a specific revision you can provide this info by `-r` argument, i.e.:
+	To set a specific revision you can provide this info by `-rev` argument, i.e.:

 	`grunt matchfiles:desktop -b FOO -r 123`